joekarl/joekarl.github.io/_posts/2014-03-24-flow-control-libraries-and-performance.md

 library, you probably aren\'t.
 Benchmark your code to identify where your code and identify where your time is spent, then if it really is your code flow library, then dive lower.

+Another consideration other than performance is memory usage.
+Consistently all of the promise libraries used a lot of memory.
+While the async.js code used less it still was internally creating garbage and causing issues with memory usage.
+The native callback solution solidly outperformed the async.js and promise implementations in the memory category by just not doing as much.
+If you are in a tight memory footprint situation or are dealing with larger data sets, this should certainly be taken into consideration when including various flow control libraries.
+Thrashing of memory is a big performance killer and using libraries that generate unecessary garbage will exacerbate memory issues.